 On January 2, 2015, EMCORE and NeoPhotonics entered into Amendment No. 1 (the "APA Amendment") to the Digital Products Agreement dated October 22, 2014.
 Among other things, the APA Amendment revised the nature and timing of the financial deliverable requirements of the Company to NeoPhotonics under the original Digital Products Agreement.
 The assets sold pursuant to the Digital Products Agreement included certain fixed assets, inventory and intellectual property for the ITLA, micro-ITLA, T-TOSA and T-XFP product lines within the Company's telecommunications business.
 On January 2, 2015, EMCORE completed the sale of the Digital Products Business.
 On April 16, 2015, EMCORE and NeoPhotonics entered into an agreement to adjust the purchase price resulting in an adjusted balance of the Promissory Note of \$15.5 million.
-On April 17, 2015, NeoPhotonics prepaid the outstanding balance of the Promissory Note, including accrued interest, in the amount of \$15.7 million.
+On April 17, 2015, NeoPhotonics prepaid the entire outstanding balance of the Promissory Note of \$0.2 million.

 The Photovoltaics Asset Sale and Digital Products Asset Sale are reported as discontinued operations, which require retrospective restatement of prior periods to classify the results of operations as discontinued operations.
 We have also reclassified the assets and liabilities that were sold within the descriptions "assets of discontinued operations" and "liabilities of discontinued operations" within current and non-current assets and liabilities, respectively, on the condensed consolidated balance sheet as of September 30, 2014.
-No Photovoltaics or Digital Products assets or liabilities remain on the condensed consolidated balance sheet as of March 31, 2015.
-The financial results of the Photovoltaics Business and the Digital Products Business are presented as "discontinued operations" on the Condensed Consolidated Statements of Operations and Comprehensive income (loss) for the three and six months ended March 31, 2015 and 2014.
+No Photovoltaics or Digital Products assets or liabilities remain on the condensed consolidated balance sheet as of June 30, 2015.
+The financial results of the Photovoltaics Business and the Digital Products Business are presented as "discontinued operations" on the condensed consolidated statements of operations and comprehensive income (loss) for the three and nine months ended June 30, 2015 and 2014.
 See also Note 3 - Discontinued Operations.
 The notes to our condensed consolidated financial statements relate to our continuing operations only, unless otherwise indicated.